lino-framework/book/docs/dev/settings.rst

 >>> from django.conf import settings

 This will pass.
-But as soon as you want to actually *read* some attribute of `settings`, you will get an `ImproperlyConfigured`
+But as soon as you want to actually access some attribute of ``settings``, you will get an `ImproperlyConfigured` exception:
-exception:

 >>> print(settings.DEBUG)  #doctest: +IGNORE_EXCEPTION_DETAIL
 Traceback (most recent call last):